DavidNavalho/docker-mac-restarter/README.md

 chmod u+x *.sh
 ```

-Now you need to run the install script without sudo or root permissions (it will ask for the password when needed):
+Now you need to run the install script without sudo or root permissions:

 ```bash
 ./install.sh